 I’m starting to think, just a tiny bit, about Christmas.
 And now is the time to start figuring out what Christmas books I want to include in my Christmas Book a Day thing, while they aren’t all checked out from the library.

 But I’m not quite there yet.
 I’m busy maxing out my library card on Cybils books (I’m a panelist for Easy Readers and Early Chapter Books this year, which is a really fun project), and also, putting together holiday book lists is a really time consuming task for me, since I’ve discovered I am ultra super picky about holiday books.

 (Why can’t I ever get right to the point?
 It’s like I require a long long running start to write any post.
 I’m so sorry).

 Anyway, updated Christmas book list is on the horizon (also book gift guides.
 Get excited).

-In the meantime, these are my twelve favorite Caldecott winners (if I’d included Caldecott Honor books, this list would have been two hundred books long).
+In the meantime, here is a Caldecott book list that has my all time favorite winners (if I’d included Caldecott Honor books, this Caldecott book list would have been two hundred books long).
 Ella and I have been steadily working our way through them as part of preschool, and I think every day, “I really love Caldecott books.”